Wes Westrum

 Wesley Noreen Westrum (November 28, 1922 – May 28, 2002) was an American professional baseball player, coach, manager, and scout.
-He played for 11 seasons as a catcher in Major League Baseball for the New York Giants from to and was known as a superb defensive catcher.
+He played for 11 seasons as a catcher in Major League Baseball for the New York Giants from to and was known as a superb defensive receiver.
 He served as the second manager in the history of the New York Mets, replacing Casey Stengel in 1965 after the latter fractured his hip and was forced to retire.

 Major League playing career

-A native of Clearbrook, Minnesota, Westrum was a stalwart defensive player for the New York Giants (1947–57) and, in his prime, a powerful right-handed hitter, although he had trouble making contact and hit for a low .217 career batting average.
+A native of Clearbrook, Minnesota, Westrum was, in addition to his defensive prowess, a powerful right-handed hitter in his prime, although he had trouble making contact and hit for a low .217 career batting average.
 He began his major league career as the Giants' reserve catcher, playing behind Walker Cooper.
 When Cooper was traded in 1949, Westrum shared the catching duties with Ray Mueller for the remainder of the season.
 He became the full-time catcher for the Giants in 1950, leading National League catchers with a .999 fielding percentage, 31 baserunners caught stealing, a 54.4% caught stealing percentage and 71 assists, and finished second to Roy Campanella with 608 putouts.

 Westrum was a key player for the Giants’ during the remarkable pennant race in which the Giants, 13 games behind the Brooklyn Dodgers on August 12, fought back to win 16 games in a row and finished the season tied with the Dodgers for first place.
 His two-run, eighth-inning home run against Ralph Branca on August 13 snapped a 1–1 tie and gave the Giants a 3–1 victory over the Dodgers.
 Westrum contributed 20 home runs with 70 runs batted in, and led National League catchers in baserunners caught stealing.
 The two teams met in the 1951 National League tie-breaker series in which the Giants' season was climaxed by Bobby Thomson's Shot Heard 'Round the World, a three-run home run in the bottom of the ninth inning for a 5–4 win of the third and final playoff game.
 Afterwards, the Giants would lose to the New York Yankees in the 1951 World Series.